Transgender, gender expansive, non-binary Veterans’ guide to navigating Minneapolis VA

 Letters in support of gender-affirming surgery

-Although VA does not provide or pay for surgeries with the specific goal of gender transition, VA providers can write letters of support to be used towards surgery outside VA.
+Although VA does not currently provide or pay for surgeries with the specific goal of gender affirmation, VA providers can write letters of support to be used towards surgery outside VA.
 Letters can be written after undergoing a readiness evaluation with a qualified mental health provider.
-Please consult with your surgeon to ensure the appropriate type of provider and documentation criteria are met.
+Please consult with your surgeon to ensure the requirements for type of provider (e.g., doctoral-level mental health provider) and documentation are met.
 If you are already receiving mental health services, you can ask your provider to write you a letter in support of surgery.

 Voice and communication training is available through our speech pathology department.
 The focus of training includes work on verbal and non-verbal aspects of communication.
 To set up an initial session please request a speech pathology consult from your primary care provider within the VA.
 Once the consult is placed our medical support staff will contact you to set up an appointment.